 Comparative Philology and Grimm’s Law

 Dialects and Non-Indo-European Philology

 Lit and Lang

-All texts required for this course will be provided as free PDFs to enrolled students.
+All texts required for this course will be provided as PDF downloads to enrolled students.

 This course has been offered in the following semesters.